allusion-app/Allusion/wasm/README.md

 #### Feature detection

-Webassembly does not support detecting at runtime if SIMD instructions are supported.
+Webassembly does not support feature detection at runtime.
 This means different versions of a Webassembly module with and without a feature must be compiled and then features must be detected in application code.
-We only got so far only one person where SIMD is not running, so this should be rarely the case.

 #### Updating wasm-bindgen